 “Hold on Kim,” he said as he swiftly crossed the cave.
 “I’m getting you out of here.”

 Tommy turned, knowing full well what he would find waiting for him.
 Lord Zedd in all his evil glory held his staff at the ready and Tommy’s confidence plummeted further.
-Few Rangers had faced Lord Zedd in one on one combat and lived to tell about it.
-Zordon had revealed during the days following Zedd’s first arrival that Zedd was more than capable of fighting his own battles.
-Tommy often wondered why he didn’t do so, especially given Goldar’s record.
+Few Rangers had faced Lord Zedd in one-on-one combat and lived to tell about it.
+Zedd’s introduction to the Power Rangers of Earth had almost ended with their deaths, and would have seen Tommy destroyed had it not been for an emergency teleport.
+Zordon had revealed in the days following Zedd’s arrival that the villain was more than capable of fighting his own battles and had been responsible for the deaths of many of Zordon’s allies.
+Tommy often wondered why Zedd didn’t take matters into his own hands, especially given Goldar’s record.

-“You tried to double cross me.
-Now you, and your precious Pink Princess will perish…together.”
+“You dare to double-cross me?
+For that you, and your precious Pink Princess will perish…together.”

 Zedd’s laughter filled the cave.
 Tommy frowned.
-He had only a short amount of time before the portal closed.
-Fighting with Zedd was not desirable, but it was now necessary.
-He had to make it quick.
+He had only a short time before the portal closed again.
+Fighting with Zedd was not something he had planned on, but it was now necessary.
+He would need to make it quick and hope that the Power would indeed protect him… this time.

 “Back off, Zedd.
 I’m getting Kimberly outta here.
 It’s Morphin Time!”
 He was surprised that Zedd hadn’t tried to stop him.
-It would have been very easy to unleash such power before the White Ranger had finished his transformation.
+It would have been very easy to unleash an energy blast before the White Ranger had finished his transformation.
 But instead Zedd remained silent, waiting for his challenger.
+It was one of those strange things about Lord Zedd that as evil as he chose to be, he had some twisted sense of honour.
 “Okay, Zedd, I’m ready for you.”

 Zedd laughed mockingly.
 “I’m far more powerful than you can ever handle, White Ranger.”